 Run Network | Cohesion | E-I Index on the FRIENDSHIP data, partitioning the data based on department (which is in column 4 of the HIGH-TEC-ATTRIBUTES dataset, you must specify COL 4 after the filename, but the L button can look it up and fill it in for you).
 Looking at the individual E-I index statistics, who has the most homophilous ties (more concentrated within the same department), and who has the most heterophilous (most concentrated outside the same department) ones?

-Remember that E- Index is calculated by E-I/E+I .
+Remember that E- Index is calculated by (E-I)/(E+I).
 Nodes 7 and 10 have networks that are completely heterophilous and nodes 14 and 16 are the most homophilous.

 Rerun E-I index using the same partitioning, but instead of using the FRIENDSHIP dataset, use the stacked KHT (KRACK-HIGH-TEC) dataset.
 Bearing in mind that you ran this on a stacked dataset, what do you think these results tell you?
 How could you find out?